Our Christian Values

 Ickleford Primary School is proud to be a values education based school.
 We aim to provide our pupils with a code of shared values by which to lead their lives and help them to make the right choices.

-Each month the school champions a new value, such as: respect, peace, humility, dignity and love.
+Each half term the school champions a new value.
 We inform parents of the chosen value and its significance in our regular newsletters.
 We hope this will stimulate discussion for you at home and that you can help us reinforce the importance of this value in the world in which we live.

 How is it taught?

-Time is given in collective worship to introduce and explore the new value.
+Time is given in collective worship to introduce and throughout the term time to explore the Christian value.
 A fun and stimulating, age-appropriate activity/discussion may also be presented in class, giving the children an opportunity to reflect upon these ideas and relate it to their own behaviour.
 Such activities might include: storytelling, songs, creative activities, co-operative activities, visiting speakers, class discussion and research projects.

-The whole school community is encouraged to emphasise the value of the month in their work and through their contact with the children.
+The whole school community is encouraged to emphasise our values in their work and through their contact with the children.
 The children are positively encouraged to use the value through their own behaviour.

 How is the positive demonstration of values celebrated?